 For example, if you rely on a Windows server and the File Transfer Protocol (FTP), you can also follow this tutorial.
 The prerequisite for monitoring is that you have a running Checkmk site that connects to your file server.
-You can use the current version of Checkmk Free Edition for this purpose.
-In my case, I set up a Checkmk Free Edition version 2.1. on a separate Linux server in the same network.
+You can use the current version of Checkmk Trial for this purpose.
+In my case, I set up a Checkmk Trial version 2.1. on a separate Linux server in the same network.
 For stability reasons you should not install Checkmk and your file server on the same server, instead, you should install Checkmk on a separate server.

 Step 1: Monitor the file server with the Checkmk agent

 The basis for the monitoring is the installation of the Checkmk agent on the host and the inclusion of the file server in the monitoring.